gardener/documentation/hugo/content/050-tutorials/content/howto/debug-a-pod/_index.md

-## Error in the app runs in an error state caused e.g. by missing environmental variables (ConfigMaps) or secrets
+## App runs in an error state caused by missing ConfigMaps or Secrets

-This example illustrates the behavior in case of the app expects environment variables but the corresponding Kubernetes artifacts are missing.
+This example illustrates the behavior in case of the app expecting environment variables but the corresponding Kubernetes artifacts are missing.

 First, cleanup  with